 Sharron Davies

 She competed in three Olympic Games over three decades, 1970s, 1980s and 1990s.
-She also competed in the international community spanning over 20 years.
+She also competed internationally in a period spanning over 20 years.

 Since retiring from the sport, Davies has worked for various media organisations and programmes.
 In 2005, Davies supported the British Olympic bid by profile-raising and appearing as spokesperson on BBC's Question Time, where she made a strong case for bringing the games to London for 2012.
 Davies is a current patron of the Disabled Sport England and SportsAid.
 She was also the face of the Swim for Life charity event which raised total over £10m for many charities.
-She has publicly expressed her opinions on transgender people in sports.
+She has vocally campaigned against transgender rights, both in sports and more broadly; and her work regarding such along with her prior sporting achievements led her to receive a life peerage from the Conservative Party on 15 January 2026.

 Biography from the Wikipedia article Sharron Davies.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.